ayushi-006/TDS_project_1/README.md

 The analysis showed a positive correlation between a developer's number of followers and the length of their bio in the GitHub profile.
 Therefore, a recommended action for developers aiming to increase their visibility and network within the Boston developer community is to create a well-written and informative bio.
 A detailed bio offers valuable insights into a developer's skills and interests, thereby attracting more followers and potential collaborators.

+The code for analysis and Scrappingis in Scrapping,ipynb